junxit/us-congress-bills-114/metadata.md

 - 2015-06-25 — Motion to reconsider laid on the table Agreed to without objection.
 - 2015-06-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 2 (Roll no. 389). (text: CR 6/23/2015 H4576)
 - 2015-06-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 2 (Roll no. 389).(text: CR 6/23/2015 H4576)
+- 2015-07-07 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.